padok-team/docs-terraform-guidelines/refactoring.md

 - Split in too many layers

   This creates incomprehensible codebase, the information is spread across so many files that you won't have a reliable comprehension of what your infrastructure stack is made of.

-## Solutions

-### From scratch

-#### Why

-- Allows to take a step back and design the scopes of layers and modules
-- Minimize the state locks so more co-working

-#### How

-- Create a new git repo
-- Create new states (they can be on the same bucket)
-- List every resources on the old codebase and diff/compare/count with the new one
-- Keep track of what is maintained on wich codebase

-Drawbacks
-    - imports within modules is currently not supported by terraform

-## From within (editing current repo)

-- you could pull the state locally and iterate with `—no-refresh`